-You need to train employees for future tech so they develop the skills needed to meet the rapidly developing technology that your company will inevitably implement.
+Why you need to train employees for future tech.
+Upskilling helps them meet the rapidly developing technology that your company will inevitably implement.

 Ninety percent of executives say they pay attention to employee needs when introducing new tech, but half of their employees disagree, according to new research by PwC.
 It matters because more than half of employees are going to need significant skills training by 2022, according to The World Economic Forum.